theturboturnip/harper/harper-core/tests/text/tagged/Computer science.md

 # NSg          P  NSg/V    NSg/V
 >
 #
 > Despite the word science in its   name , there is debate over      whether or      not
-# NSg/V/P D   NSg  NSg/V   NPrSg/V/J/P ISg/D NSg  .
+# NSg/V/P D   NSg  NSg/V   P  ISg/D NSg  .
 W?
 VL NSg/V  NSg/V/J/P I/C     NPrSg/C NSg/C
 > computer science is a   discipline of science , mathematics , or      engineering .
 Allen
 # NSg/V    NSg/V   VL D/P NSg        P  NSg/V   .
 NSg         .
 NPrSg/C NSg/V       .
 NPrSg
 > Newell and Herbert A. Simon argued in 1975 ,
 # ?
 V/C NPr     ?
 NPrSg W?
-NPrSg/V/J/P #    .
+P  #    .
 >
 #
 > Computer science is an  empirical discipline .
 We  would  have   called it        an